swiftlang/swift-org-website/documentation/cxx-interop/index.md

 Swift APIs can be accessed by including a header file that the build system generates when building a Swift module.
 Some build systems generate the header automatically.
+Xcode can automatically generate the header file for a framework or an App target.
-Other build configurations can generate the header manually by following the steps outlined on the
+Other build configurations
+can generate the header manually by following the steps outlined on the
 [project and build setup page](project-build-setup#generating-c-header-with-exposed-swift-apis).